 I finally was able to host my first gathering under the canopy the other weekend.
 Yet as I was hosting my friends under our thrice repaired canopy, I still had a deep sorrow I couldn’t shake.
 I was perplexed.
 I had gotten what I wanted: a place to host friends, and yet I struggled to enjoy it.
 We drank wine and warmed ourselves by the fire.
 I was able to bring light to the canopy with candles and battery operated lights.
 Even in that cozy spot I created, I couldn’t shake that I created it out of all broken pieces.
 It was in the moment I began to notice more brokenness.
 Friends struggling with parenting.
 Desires to change the way they look.
 Conversations were going on all around and yet I wasn’t really connected to any of them.
 I sat there trying to admire the environment I was able to accomplish with just a few pieces of metal and tarp, and I wondered: Is it too late for joy?

 I don’t believe it is but it’s going to take a small miracle to usher in it’s arrival.
 Because here’s the thing about joy and I mean Christian joy, it takes a miracle to produce it in our lives.
 It actually took the most fragile of miracles to show us that our earthly home is very much like our canopy: broken and temporary.
 It takes a small miracle to produce in us fruit that can be harvested even in the coldest of winters.
 Yet here’s the tricky thing about joy, we don’t get joy without sorrow.
 We are not in the fullness of God’s Kingdom.
 We are living inside broken vessels, duct taped and tied down and yet still able to host life; even more, we are able to host more brokenness, offering it warmth and wine.
 That’s the miracle of joy: brokenness can still host life, even broken life.
-You see, it isn’t too late for joy because Joy is always with us.
+It isn’t too late for joy because Joy is always with us.
 She is present in the third person of the Holy Trinity.
 It is by the Spirit that joy arrives in each of our broken canopies, it is only us who are late to notice Her.
-It is for joy, that we continue to prop up what is broken so that it can be filled with life.
+And it is for joy, that we continue to prop up what is broken so that it can be filled with life.
 It was for joy, Christ took on what was broken in us so that we could carry eternal life.
 Joy is never too late when Joy is always Present.
-Though it may be hard to see Her when all we have are broken pieces.
-May our joy come knowing that God can do an awful lot with a broken canopy.
+Though it may be hard to see Her when all we have are broken pieces but God can do an awful lot with a broken canopy.